JanisTzou/scrape-flow/README.md

 - pagination
 - parallelism
 - selective sequential execution of scraping steps
-- throttling based on site reponsiveness (To be implemented)
+- throttling based on site responsiveness (To be implemented)
 - retrial of failed requests
 - transitioning between static and JS-heavy site scraping (To be implemented)
-- publishing of scraped data to client code in the order in which it appeared on the web
+- publishing of scraped data to client code in the order in which it appeared on the scraped sites
 - utilities for debugging

 ## Usage